 Immediately my lips and tongue started tingling.
 I could feel the mixture swish around my mouth and pour down my throat, leaving slight numbness behind.
 I turned back towards Victor, feeling slightly unsteady on my feet.
 “Stop being a drama queen,” I told myself, “You are fine.
 You are fine.”

 “You are fine!”
 Victor encouragingly whispered, echoing my thoughts.
 “Thank you!
-We are honored!” he bowed towards the host.
+We are honored!” he bowed toward the host.

 I sat on the pillows, trying to figure out if I am still able to swallow or if my throat is too frozen to move.
 The numbness was slowly fading from my mouth and throat.